upendrak/flask-aws-tutorial/README.md

 **2019-10-01 20:11:17    INFO    Successfully launched environment: flask-aws-tutorial-dev**

+You can checkout the running app in here - http://flaskawsdemoapp.us-west-2.elasticbeanstalk.com/

 And that’s it.
 Hopefully this helps you get off and running with AWS.
 Finally, making updates to your site is easy.
 Whenever you update a file, simply type

 ```